René Harris: Background and early career

-Rene Reynaldo Harris was born on 11 November 1947 in Aiwo, Nauru.
+Harris was born on 11 November 1947 in Aiwo, Nauru.
+He was a member of the Emea tribe.

 He obtained his secondary education from Geelong College in Victoria, Australia.
 Prior to his election to parliament, Harris worked for the Nauru Phosphate Corporation (NPC) and was the Manager of the Nauru Pacific Line.

 He was first elected as an MP for Aiwo in 1977 as a replacement for Samuel Tsitsi.
-His first term lasted only seven days as he had to resign following a court conviction for assault.
+His first term lasted seven days as he had to resign following a court conviction for assault.
 However, he won the resultant by-election with a convincing majority.
 Harris was elected Deputy Speaker of the Parliament in 1978.
 He resigned his seat in 1981, but was re-elected in the subsequent by-election five days later. and Speaker of the Parliament in December 1986.
 In 1992 he was appointed Chairman of the Board of Directors of the NPC.

 In 1998, Harris was convicted of assault and jail-breaking by forcibly freeing three of his relatives from the Nauru Police lock-up with the help of two accomplices.
 The Australian Broadcasting Corporation television program "Foreign Correspondent" also claimed that as Chairman of the NPC, Harris spent more than A$231,000 on luxury items, holidays and a property in Melbourne.
 Harris maintained a luxury penthouse suite on the 51st floor of Nauru House in Melbourne.

 Presidential terms of office

-Harris first became president on 27 April 1999 and remained in that post until 20 April 2000 when he was replaced by Bernard Dowiyogo, who retained that office until Harris resumed the presidency on 29 March 2001 following a vote of no-confidence in Dowiyogo.
-The situation assumed farcical proportions in January 2003, when both men held the office twice.
-Dowiyogo eventually retained the presidency, although his death in March 2003 prompted another round of uncertainty.
-Harris was finally reelected President on 15 August 2003.
+Harris first became president on 27 April 1999 and remained in that post until 20 April 2000 when he was replaced by Bernard Dowiyogo, who retained that office until Harris resumed the presidency on 29 March 2001 following a vote of no-confidence by Dowiyogo.
+Dowiyogo eventually retained the presidency.

-Harris was quoted as saying he was re-elected by the nation's parliament because the MPs "didn't see the light" with his predecessor, Ludwig Scotty.
-Harris broke the Nauruan government's deadlock when he was able to pass legislation through parliament in 2003.
+Harris was reelected President on 15 August 2003.

 His government was responsible for the housing of Australian asylum seekers on the island and also Nauru's admission to the United Nations and full membership in the Commonwealth of Nations.
-Mr. Harris was criticized by the Nauruan opposition party (Naoero Amo) and the international community for corruption and violations of human rights.
+Harris was criticized by the Nauruan opposition party (Naoero Amo) and the international community for corruption and violations of human rights.

-Harris received monthly kidney dialysis treatment for his diabetes in Melbourne.
-His health was a major concern for at least the last 5 years of his life because diabetes ended the life of one of his political opponents, Bernard Dowiyogo, at the age of 57 in early 2003.
-In December 2003, Harris collapsed in Nauru's parliament building and was revived by Dr. Kieren Keke.
+His health was a major concern for at least the last 5 years of his life.
+In December 2003, Harris collapsed in Nauru's parliament building and was revived by Dr. Kieren Keke, a member of parliament and medical doctor.

 On 22 June 2004, due to a political defection, he was ousted as president, and Ludwig Scotty succeeded him.